ESBTOM19/Anti-Money-Laundering-detection-and-Analysis-pipeline/README.md

 This mirrors what banks use internally for model validation under Basel’s model risk management frameworks (SR 11-7).

-4. Evaluation and Model Governance
+4. EVALUATION AND MODEL GOVERNANCE

 Model evaluation goes beyond raw accuracy.
 The system generates: